microsoft/nni/docs/en_US/Compressor/Overview.md

     def quantize_weight(self, weight, config, **kwargs):
         """
         quantize should overload this method to quantize weight tensors.
-        This method is effectively hooked to `forward()` method of the model.
+        This method is effectively hooked to :meth:`forward` of the model.

         Parameters
         ----------